 Lexis source: University of Miami Law Center's Philip E. Heckerling Institute on Estate Planning:

-Tip: Can update with Heckerling 2024 Reports highlighting proceedings from the Jan.
-2024 Heckerling Institute provided by the ABA Real Property, Trust and Estate Law Section.
+Tip: See also the most recent Heckerling Report (highlighting proceedings from the most recent Heckerling Institute) provided by the ABA Real Property, Trust and Estate Law Section.
+Date of 59th Heckerling Institute on Estate Planning: Jan.
+13-17, 2025.

 Westlaw sources: Treatises: